Subject: Re: A one-dimensional universe of sound

 > freedom.
 Personal choices from possibilities is freedom, which (maybe

-> a structuring.
+> could say, a structuring.
 And, in realistic terms, a finite structuring.

 This archive was generated by hypermail 2b27 : Sat Dec 22 2007 - 01:46:06 EST